Little Yellow Wheelbarrow

 • Add your chosen algae control method to maintain a healthy ecosystem

-Water features add beauty to your garden; keeping them clean will make sure they continue to add that beauty without breaking down and causing headaches down the road.
+Water features add beauty to your garden; keeping them clean will ensure they continue to add that beauty without breaking down and causing headaches.

-Once you’ve completed all these prep steps, your garden is Spring-ready, and you can actually put seed to soil.
-Now that your soil is prepped, and you’ve got your plan in hand, all you’ve got to do is get out there and start planting!
+Once you’ve completed all these prep steps, your garden is Spring-ready, and you can put seed to soil.
+Now that your soil is prepped and you’ve got your plan in hand, all you’ve got to do is get out there and start planting!

-Spring is definitely one of my favorite seasons when it comes to gardening.
-I love to get out in the fresh air and use my pent-up energy from winter to get my gardens prepped and ready!
+Spring is one of my favorite seasons when it comes to gardening.
+I love to get out in the fresh air and use my pent-up energy from winter to prepare my gardens!

 Spring gardening is a simple process of planning, cleaning out, and prepping your gardening areas, but it’s key to a successful – and fruitful – gardening season!